What We Do

 Mock Interviews

-The CAS Careers Office offers all students the opportunity to do a mock interview.
+The Meditz College Careers Office offers all students the opportunity to do a mock interview.
 This will help students feel more comfortable and gain confidence interviewing.
 Career counselors are able to provide feedback on their interview skills.
 The office provides mock interviews with career counselors in the office and from our alumni volunteers.

 A diverse group of professionals engaged in discussion around a conference table in a modern meeting room.